types of job interviews

 In the initial stage of the hiring process, a telephonic interview is conducted before scheduling an in-person meeting.
 This helps in taking cognition of the type of candidate that one is and how confident he is in his oratory skills.

 The first stage of an interview, the telephonic interview, must be taken seriously as one’s first impression has a lasting effect.
-Once answers are received as per the standard, online video conferencing platforms like Microsoft Teams, Zoom, or Google meet are used to schedule a meeting
+Once answers are received as per the standard, online video conferencing platforms like Microsoft Teams, Zoom or Google meet are used to schedule a meeting

 Here, the punctuality of the interviewee is tested along with his body language.